tautme/country-levels/README.md

 - **id3:AU-NSW_1159313299** refers to New South Wales, Australia while
 - **id3:AU-NSW_1159313269** refers to Lord Howe Island.

 id0, id1, id2 have a tree-like hierarchy.
-You can see it in [id012.json](export/id/id012.json)

-id3 contains states / provinces / counties, one layer for each country.
+You can see it in [export/id/id012.json](export/id/id012.json).
+This file also contains population estimates. id3 means states / provinces / counties, one layer for each country. id3 jsons are split per country, you can find them in the [export/id/id3](export/id/id3) folder.

-[id012.json](export/id/id012.json) contains population estimates from the Natural Earth dataset, as well as the source's ne_id.

-The source data for each level in the Natural Earth dataset:
+The source data for each level in the Natural Earth dataset is the following:

 - id0: Admin 0 – Countries
 - id1: Admin 0 - Map Units